Introduction to Building a Ute Tray

 Constructing Your Ute Tray

-With your design and materials in hand, it's time to start constructing your ute tray.
+With your design and materials in hand, it's time to start constructing your ute trays.
 Begin by cutting the main frame and side rails to the dimensions specified in your design.
 Use a steel or aluminum cutting saw to achieve clean and precise cuts, and wear appropriate safety gear, such as gloves and eye protection, throughout the cutting process.

 Installing Your Ute Tray